1j01/textual-paint/README.md

 4. `sort`: This sorts the file paths alphabetically.

-5. `xargs -I{} sh -c 'echo "File: {}"; cat "{}"; echo "\n-----------------------\n"'`: Finally, this executes the `sh -c` command for each file, echoing the filename, catting its content, and adding a separator line.
+5. `xargs -I{} sh -c 'echo "File: {}"; cat "{}"; echo "\n-----------------------\n"'`: This executes the `sh -c` command for each file, outputting the filename, followed by the file's content, followed by a separator line.

+6. `less --RAW-CONTROL-CHARS`: This allows you to scroll through the output with Up/Down/PageUp/PageDown.
+The `--RAW-CONTROL-CHARS` option is needed for the ANSI art to be displayed correctly.

-This command will sort and display the content of all non-PNG files within the "samples" folder and its subdirectories.
-Remember to run this command in the directory where the "samples" folder is located.
+This command will sort and display the content of all non-PNG/SVG files within the "samples" folder and its subdirectories.
+It must be run from the repository root folder.
 </details>

 To preview ANSI art files in file managers like Nautilus, Thunar, Nemo, or Caja, you can install the [ansi-art-thumbnailer](https://github.com/1j01/ansi-art-thumbnailer) program I made to go along with this project.